 Center for Nanotechnology

-For the seventh time in a row (2011-2017), the center for nanotechnology has been awarded the Constellation’s E2 Energy to Educate grant.
+For the seven years in a row (2011-2017), the Center for Nanotechnology has been awarded the Constellation’s E2 Energy to Educate grant.
 A total amount of $280,000 has been received.
-The project funded this year is titled “educating High School and College Students on the types, characteristics, construction, working, and application of Fuel Cells.”
+The project funded this year is titled “educating High School and College Students on the types, characteristics, construction, working, and application of Fuel Cells.

 Thank you for your interest in the Center for Nanotechnology at Coppin State University.
 We welcome any questions and feedback you have.
 If you would like more information on anything you have read about on this website you can, please contact the various means provided below: